 Healthy eating in children: The eating patterns that develop in childhood affects our adult eating patterns and risk of disease and illness.
 As such, childhood is a critical period to help support young children and their families to develop healthy eating habits.
 My research investigates novel ways of delivering this support across the population.

 I love being able to scientifically and rigorously answer some of the burning questions regarding our health.
-How do we encourage kids to eat healthier?
-How do we best support parents to do this?
-How do the systems we engage with influence our eating behaviours?
-How do the settings we live, work and play in affect our eating behaviours?
+How do we support healthy behaviours?
+How do the systems we engage with influence our health behaviours?
+How do the settings we live, work and play in affect our health behaviours?
 I want to test new ideas and strategies to help make healthy choices the easy choices.

 I would love for my research to make a real difference to the health and wellbeing of the community.
 My work tries to make healthy options the easy options by seamlessly embedding health promotion strategies and principles in systems and settings that we access everyday.

-Rebecca began to explore eating behaviours during her PhD candidateship, which saw her modify home food settings to increase fruit and vegetable consumption.
-Focusing on the way we eat and what we eat, Rebecca also sought to make fresh produce more appealing to young families.
-With a distinct focus on family food habits, Rebecca’s PhD research intervention successfully increased fruit and vegetable consumption for up to 12 months in children and up to 18 months in parents.
+Rebecca began to explore behaviours change interventions to reduce chronic disease risk during her PhD candidateship.
+This saw her modify the home food environment to increase fruit and vegetable consumption.
+With a distinct focus on family food habits, Rebecca’s PhD research intervention successfully increased fruit and vegetable consumption in parents and children.
+Results were sustained for up to 5 years in children (the longest successful intervention of its kind).
 These impressive results were incorporated into the NSW Health Draft Obesity Prevention Strategy 2012.
 In 2018, Rebecca received funding to trial the intervention further.

 Another of Rebecca’s tech-based trials recently received NHMRC funding to be expanded into government, Catholic and independent schools across NSW.
-Building on established stoplight colour coding in primary school canteens, the trial uses online ordering systems to deliver a range of strategies providing automated nutritional feedback to parents.
-For example, before confirming their child’s lunch order using the online ordering system, parents can receive personalised graphical feedback about the healthiness of the meal they are about to purchase.
+Building on established stoplight colour coding in primary school canteens, the trial uses online ordering systems to deliver a range of choice architecture strategies providing automated nutritional feedback to parents.
 The initial Online Canteen trial was successfully piloted in 2016 and the magnitude of the change was large: children at participating schools had lunch orders with approximately 500 fewer kilojoules than the lunch orders of children at control schools.
-In 2018, she was awarded a two-year Heart Foundation fellowship to investigate the long-term impact and cost-effectiveness of using online canteens to deliver healthy eating interventions to children.
+In 2018, she was awarded a Heart Foundation fellowship to investigate the long-term impact and cost-effectiveness of using online canteens to deliver healthy eating interventions to children.

-I am focused on supporting children and their families to develop healthy eating habits, which will improve their health, and reduce their risk of chronic disease across their lifespan.
+Rebeca is focused on community members to develop healthy habits, which will improve their health, reduce their risk of chronic disease and help them recover faster from surgery.